Future rainfall variability - WCSSP case study

 From drinking water to hydroelectric energy, the amount of rainfall we receive and when we receive it has a significant impact on society and the environment.
 Rainfall variability can lead to droughts and floods and understanding how rainfall may change in the future is crucial for communities around the world.

-New research published in Science Advances from the Climate Science for Services Partnership (CSSP) China project, supported by the UK Government’s Newton Fund, has studied how rainfall variability around the world may change in the future.
+Research published in Science Advances from the Climate Science for Services Partnership (CSSP) China project, has studied how rainfall variability around the world may change in the future.
 Here we talk to scientists involved in the project about their research findings.

 Why study rainfall variability?

 As global average temperatures rise due to increasing greenhouse gas emissions, this can lead to changes in rainfall around the world.
 Studies have found that future changes in rainfall due to climate change are not consistent globally, with some regions getting wetter and others drier.
 Although there’s been considerable research into how climate change may influence changes in the overall amount of rainfall in the future, research into rainfall variability is less understood.

 Rainfall variability describes how rainfall may fluctuate over time and tells us how big the differences between wet and dry conditions in a region could be.
 Regions with more variable rainfall will experience a wider range of conditions with bigger differences between wet and dry days.

 “Rainfall variability is crucial for effective management of water resources and for protecting against hydrological extremes such as floods.
 This is because infrastructure like dams and reservoirs need to be operated differently when thresholds are passed.
 The probability of such events is dependent on both the average precipitation and its variability”, explains Kalli Furtado, Expert Scientist at the Met Office.

 Rainfall variability is crucial for effective management of water resources